-Turns out there’s a horrifically commercial attraction at The Needles once you descend because there’s nothing like enhancing a place of outstanding natural beauty with a fucking funfair.
+Turns out there’s a horrifically commercial attraction at The Needles once you descend because there’s nothing like enhancing a place of outstanding natural beauty with a bloody funfair.
 There are other things there you can throw money at, but whilst most of it was still shut up at the hour we chose to shuffle in at, they did have a café open selling tea and coffee which was definitely something we were happy to dedicate a small portion of our bank account too.
 Okay, maybe they were slightly forgiven for this monstrosity.
 You can also take a chair lift down to sea level and take a scenic boat ride to The Needles which would actually be something we’d like to do but we earmarked it for a return trip.
 We didn’t think we’d have the time today.

-It’s an easy climb to a National Trust property once you leave the attraction where you can check out a gorgeous viewpoint and an old rocket testing station before doubling back on yourself on the other side of the peninsula to climb slowly up to the Tennyson Monument and fuck me backwards, these views!
+It’s an easy climb to a National Trust property once you leave the attraction where you can check out a gorgeous viewpoint and an old rocket testing station before doubling back on yourself on the other side of the peninsula to climb slowly up to the Tennyson Monument and bugger me backwards, these views!
 They just don’t give up!
 We were onto grassland now with views of the cliffs stretching off into the distance; a striking bright white at first, fading quickly into brown past Freshwater Bay.
 The wonder is soon replaced with the realisation though that you need to drag yourself and your backpack up and down those gloriously gorgeous hills.
 Good job we live for this shit hey?
 Nothing like upsetting your entire lower body to remind yourself you’re alive.

 Once into Freshwater we stopped at some toilets where I left Tarrant and the bags to pop to a local shop to pick up supplies for the next 24 hours.
 As much as we like to shop as locally as we can when we travel anywhere, local shops just don’t have the same variety and choice that the chain supermarkets have.
 I scraped together whatever I could and headed back to the mrs.